Regimental New Student

-In years past, MUGs came to campus for a weekend of New Student Orientation during the summer before their first semester.
-While here, they met future shipmates, were fitted for their Regimental uniforms, and practiced ship-jumping skills in our indoor pool.
-Each activity was designed to introduce them to the mission and values of the Regiment and to prepare them for Regimental Preparatory Training (RPT).
+We look forward to welcoming you to campus as part of this year’s New Student Orientation (NSO) experience.
+While you’re here, you will meet future shipmates, get fitted for your Regimental uniforms, and practice ship-jumping skills in our indoor pool.
+Each activity is designed to introduce you to the mission and values of the Regiment and to prepare you for Regimental Preparatory Training (RPT).

-We are proud that you’ve chosen Maine Maritime Academy and are looking forward to a time when we are able to welcome you to MMA in person.
-In the meantime, stay connected and please be in touch with questions!
+We are proud that you’ve chosen Maine Maritime Academy and are looking forward to welcoming you to MMA in person soon.
+In the meantime, stay connected, and please be in touch with questions!

 PERSONAL APPEARANCE (MEN)